Chairman of the Chinese Communist Party

-The chairman of the Central Committee of the Chinese Communist Party (中国共产党中央委员会主席 (Zhōngguó Gòngchǎndǎng Zhōngyāng Wěiyuánhuì Zhǔxí)) was the leader of the Chinese Communist Party.
+The chairman of the Central Committee of the Chinese Communist Party was the leader of the Chinese Communist Party.
 The position was established at the 8th National Congress in 1945 and abolished at the 12th National Congress in 1982, being replaced by the general secretary.
 Offices with the name Chairman of the Central Executive Committee and Chairman of the Central Committee existed in 1922–1923 and 1928–1931, respectively.

 History

 Background

 Following the establishment of the CCP, its inaugural leader, Chen Duxiu, held various positions including secretary of the Central Bureau, chairman of the Central Executive Committee (中央执行委员会委员长), and general secretary of the Central Committee.
 From January 11 to 22, 1925, the 4th National Congress of the Chinese Communist Party issued 11 resolutions, including modifications to the CCP constitution, to succinctly encapsulate the revolutionary experiences acquired during the First United Front.
 The Chairman of the Central Executive Committee was reappointed as General Secretary, and Chen Duxiu was elected as General Secretary of the Central Committee and Director of the Central Organization Department.

 In June 1935, during the Red Army's Long March, a debate emerged on the army's subsequent path of march after the Red First Front Army and the Red Fourth Front Army convened in Maogong.
 Mao Zedong directed a segment of the Red First Front Army northward to Shaanxi, whereas Zhang Guotao commanded the Red Fourth Front Army southward to Sichuan.
 On October 5, 1935, Zhang Guotao established a distinct "Central Committee of the Chinese Communist Party" (historically referred to as the "Second Central Committee") in Zhuomudiao, Markang County, Sichuan.
 Zhang Guotao was designated as the "Chairman of the Central Committee of the Chinese Communist Party", marking the initial appearance of the title "Central Committee Chairman" within the CCP.
 However, under the influence of the Communist International (Comintern) and the CCP's Central Committee, Zhang Guotao was compelled to dissolve his "Second Central Committee".
 On June 6, 1936, Zhang Guotao officially declared the dissolution of the "Second Central Committee" and his resignation as "Party Chairman", a position that was not formally acknowledged by the CCP.
 Mao Zedong was the inaugural Chairman of the Central Committee acknowledged by the CCP.